 Would love to get your thoughts!

-However, understanding that your site can’t be all things to all people, adding links to external sources can increase the intrinsic value of your site and the information your audience can glean from it.
+However, understanding that your site can’t be all things to all people, adding links to external sources can increase the intrinsic value of your page/site to the user.
 With quality playing such a huge role in Google’s standards, it’s likely you’ll be rewarded for those practices.

 Another benefit to linking out to external sources is that it increases the likelihood that you’ll be linked to.
 As the former head of MOZ and creator of SparkToro, Rand Fishkin, puts it “When you link out, it creates a signal to other websites and content creators that you’re a willing participant in the web’s natural linking environment and not a closed-off community or purely self-referential, pompous know-it-all.”